RobathanH/Class_CS-111/README.md

 # Class_CS111
-UCLA Operating Systems class with Dr Reiher.
+UCLA Operating Systems class in Summer 2018 with Dr Reiher.

 This is for personal reference purposes only.
 If you're currently in Reiher's CS 111 class, I would strongly advise against copying this code.